 Pain and Irritation

 As wisdom teeth grow in they can cause aches and pains.
-If you are experiencing pain or discomfort, contact your dentist for an exam and x-ray.
+If you are experiencing pain or discomfort, contact your dentist for an exam and an x-ray.
 They can determine if the actual wisdom teeth or other factors are causing pain.
 Your Dentist will not always decide that extraction is the best solution.
 Over time, pain may correct itself and no extraction will be required.

 If you experience pain while eating, this might be a reason to have your wisdom teeth taken out.
 Food could be getting stuck in between the gums and the tops of the teeth.
 This could cause a lot of problems if you cannot get to the back of the mouth and clean well enough while brushing.
 Checking with a dentist to find the right products to fix this problem is the best way to handle it.
-If it can’t be resolved, extraction might be the only choice.
+If it can’t be resolved, an extraction might be the only choice.